Barrierok/difference-calculator/README.md

 The features of this utility:

 Support for different formats
-Report generation as plain text, pretty and json Example of use:
+Report generation as plain text, pretty and json.

+Example of use:

 How to install difference calculator!